 We will also support you to list your vacancy on the National Apprenticeship Service website, the most widely used portal for apprenticeships nationwide.

-> Our Apprenticeship Open Evenings, which are run approximately four times per year, provide employers with a great opportunity to make direct connections with potential candidates.
+Our Apprenticeship open evenings, which are run approximately three times per year, provide employers with a great opportunity to make direct connections with potential candidates.
 The exhibition at our open evening is a lively space, where interested applicants will be looking for information about you as an employer and your roles.

-> We can facilitate assessment centres, where you can observe and interact with a pool of candidates, while they complete task-based activities, individually and in groups.
+We can facilitate assessment centres, where you can observe and interact with a pool of candidates, while they complete task-based activities, individually and in groups.
 This service is offered complimentary to our employer partner organisations when organised at our Manchester campus.

 There are many other third-party recruitment tools available for advertising your role and we would be happy to discuss these options with you.
 Please contact us for more information.